ENGLISH 1010 Syllabus

 St. John, Warren.
 Outcasts United: An American Town, a Refugee Team, and One Woman's Quest to Make a Difference.
 Spiegel & Grau, New York: 2009.
 ISBN: 978-0385522045.
 This non-fiction book has been part of many Universities' Freshman Reading Programs (Also available on Amazon in print, Audible, and Kindle).

-readings and lectures available as links from the course calendar that you must be able to access.
-A computer with the Internet and
+readings and lectures available as links from Canvas and the course calendar that you MUST be able to access.
+A computer with the Internet,

-E.mail, either at home or on campus, is thus required (all of you can use the Open Lab computers in PS101, SC215, and on the first floor of the library--you can scan and print from these locations).
+E.mail, and MS Word (or the equivalent) either at home or on campus, is thus required (all of you can use the Open Lab computers in PS101, SC215, and on the first floor of the library--you can also scan and print from these locations).

 Go to the Center for Student Computing Web site for more information at http://www.uvu.edu/studentcomputing/openlabs/